PaulConyngham/jekyll-now/about.md

 building services.

-Outside of this I actively performing research in the field of Deep Reinforcement Learning for the StarAi project & am the lead organizer of the Sydney Machine Learning group, the largest community of machine learning practitioners in Sydney, Australia.
+Outside of this I actively performing research in the field of Deep Reinforcement Learning for the StarAi project & am the Founder of the Sydney Machine Learning group, the largest community of machine learning practitioners in Sydney, Australia.

 This page contains a brief summary of my work in the field of Machine Learning since I got started back in 2009.